sebastianfrey/joa/README.md

-# geoio
+# joa

-How to start the geoio application
+How to start the joa application
 ---

 1. Run `mvn clean install` to build your application
-1. Start application with `java -jar target/geoio-0.1.0-SNAPSHOT.jar server config.yml`
+1. Start application with `java -jar target/joa-0.1.0-SNAPSHOT.jar server config.yml`
 1. To check that your application is running enter url `http://localhost:8080`

 Health Check